Cloud Vulnerability DB

 A community-led vulnerabilities database

 The vulnerability is classified as CWE-384 (Session Fixation) with a CVSS v3.1 base score of 6.0 (Medium).
-The vulnerability vector is CVSS:3.1/AV:L/AC:H/PR:L/UI:R/S:U/C:H/I:H/A:N, indicating local access, high attack complexity, low privileges required, user interaction required, unchanged scope, and high impacts on confidentiality and integrity, but no impact on availability (Red Hat).
+The CVSS vector is CVSS:3.1/AV:L/AC:H/PR:L/UI:R/S:U/C:H/I:H/A:N, indicating local access, high attack complexity, low privileges required, user interaction required, and potential for high confidentiality and integrity impact.
+The vulnerability is specifically located in the org.keycloak.protocol.oidc.endpoints.LogoutEndpoint component, where session identifiers are improperly managed during the logout process (Red Hat).

 Source: This report was generated using AI